Ulstrup railway station

 Ulstrup station is a railway station serving the railway town of Ulstrup in Jutland, Denmark.

-Ulstrup station is located on the Langå–Struer Line from Langå to Struer.
+Ulstrup station is located on the Langå–Struer railway line from Langå to Struer.
 The station was opened in 1863 with the opening of the Langå–Viborg section of the Langå–Struer Line.
 It offers direct regional train services to Aarhus and Struer.
 The train services are operated by GoCollective.

 History

 Ulstrup station opened on 20 July 1863 with the opening of the Langå–Viborg section of the Langå–Struer railway line.
 In 1864, the railway line was continued from Viborg to Skive and in 1865 to Struer.
 In 1974 the station was closed but continues as a railway halt.
 The station building has since been torn down.